a-khang/risk_register_lab/README.md

 |Audit Logs|Records of user and system activity that support compliance and forensics|Data|

 Next, identify threats and vulnerabilities.
 Also, assess/score each risk by determining the product of likelihood and impact.
+> It helps to think like a hacker.
+You first find common vulnerabilities for each of the key assets.
+Then, you research or come up with ways to exploit those vulnerabilities.
+Lastly, think about how those exploits (realized risks) reflect on the organization's information technology, systems, and objectives.

 Then, map the risk to HIPAA and NIST CSF.